Sexism and Racism Continue to Dominate Sports Journalism

 “I feel like it’s probably the only reason that I survived as long as I have,” she said.

-Correction: Linda Kay was the first-ever female sports journalist at The San Diego Union-Tribune, then known as the San Diego Evening Tribune, not the Chicago Tribune, as it originally said in the first version of this article.
+Correction: Linda Kay was the first-ever female sports journalist at The San Diego Union-Tribune, then known as the San Diego Evening Tribune, and then later at the Chicago Tribune, however she only had experiences during her time at the San Diego based publication.
 The Link regrets the error.

 By commenting on this page you agree to the terms of our Comments Policy.